mjordan/islandora_workbench_docs/docs/update_media.md

 ```

 ## Updating the Media Use TIDs Associated with Media
 To update the Media Use TIDs associated with media, you must provide a CSV file with, at minimum, a `media_id` column and a `media_use_tid` column.
-The `media_id` column should contain the ID of the media you wish to update, and the `media_use_tid` column should contain the TID(s) of the Media Use term you wish to associate with the media.
+The `media_id` column should contain the ID of the media you wish to update, and the `media_use_tid` column should contain the TID(s) of the media use term(s) you wish to associate with the media.
 If a value is not specified for the `media_use_tid` is not specified in a particular row, the value for the `media_use_tid` setting in the configuration file (Service File by defualt) will be used.
 Here is an example CSV that updates the Media Use TID associated with the media with ID 100:

 ```text